EricWay1024/Homological-Algebra-Notes/ha/7-balance.typ

 acyclic, then $H_n ("cone"(f)) = 0$ and we have an exact sequence
 $ 0 arrow.r H_n (B) arrow.r^(f_ast) H_n ("cone"(f)) arrow.r 0  $
 which indicates that $f_ast$ is an isomorphism.
 ]

+#remark[
+  The same result can be obtained for cochain maps.
+]